-McMaster Fires Iran Hawk from NSC
+McMaster Fires Iran Hawk From NSC

 Harvey had been picked for his role on the NSC by McMaster’s predecessor, retired Army Lt.
 Gen. Michael Flynn.
 After Trump reluctantly removed Flynn in February, a handful of Flynn’s people left, but Harvey and others remained in their jobs.

-Harvey is a retired Army colonel, and is credited with recognizing early on that the George W. Bush administration had an insurgency on its hands in Iraq following the U.S. invasion in 2003 and the disbanding of the Iraqi army.
+Harvey is a retired Army colonel and is credited with recognizing early on that the George W. Bush administration had an insurgency on its hands in Iraq following the U.S. invasion in 2003 and the disbanding of the Iraqi Army.

 However, according to someone aware of the incident, Harvey’s list had nothing to do with leaking to the press.
 Instead, the targeted staff had written a memo on key issues in the counter-Islamic State campaign and sent it directly to McMaster.
 Harvey was upset that they had gone around him and straight to his boss.

-Harvey was also known for being a hawk on Iran and had been pushing proposals to expand the U.S. military mission in Syria to go after Iran proxy forces more aggressively.
+Harvey was also known for being a hawk on Iran and had been pushing proposals to expand the U.S. military mission in Syria to go after Iranian proxy forces more aggressively.
 Defense Secretary James Mattis had pushed back on these proposals.

-In an interview with al-Monitor, Ken Pollack, a former CIA and NSC official, said Harvey was handpicked by Petraeus, the former U.S. commander in Iraq and later CIA director, to devise the surge strategy for overcoming the Iraq insurgency and stabilizing Iraq.
+In an interview with Al-Monitor, Ken Pollack, a former CIA and NSC official, said Harvey was handpicked by Petraeus, the former U.S. commander in Iraq and later CIA director, to devise the surge strategy for overcoming the insurgency in Iraq and stabilizing the country.

 “It was Harvey who first laid out for President George W. Bush at the White House in the winter of 2004 the real scale and nature of the Sunni insurgency at a time when the Bush administration wouldn’t use the word ‘insurgency,’ because it implied they were facing something much more serious than the ‘dead enders’ Vice President Dick Cheney was then publicly talking about,” CNN’s Peter Bergen reported.